medplum/medplum/packages/docs/docs/bots/hl7-into-fhir.md

+---
+sidebar_position: 8
+---

-# Converting an HL7 Feed into FHIR Objects
+# Converting HL7 to FHIR

 HL7 interfaces are common in healthcare, and widely supported by legacy EHRs, RIS/PACS systems, lab machines and more.
 Some common HL7 feeds include: